ForrestErickson/OctoUNO_Product/README.md

 ## This project milestones
 From start of design to first production.
+- 20 July sechmarics drawin in lab notbook cover date "Start 2013" See starting at page 76.
+- 21 July bread board up per schematic on page 81.
+Software composed of UNO firmware and Proccessing Drawing working.
+Push Software to github at repository: https://github.com/ForrestErickson/OctoUNO

+## Future project milestones

-- Drawings for all parts in folders, electrical and mechanical
+- Update Drawings for all parts in folders, electrical and mechanical
 - Update parts master to assign PartNumbers
 - Schematic release V0.0.1 for initial review
 - Review for manufacturing, testing, loading firmware, EMC, signal integerity, power distribution, safety, maximum temprature, ect...